byuignite-papers/RadLib_paper/submissions/CPC_response_to_reviewers.md

 5. It appears that line-by-line data from HITEMP/HITRAN files cannot be loaded into RadLib.
 That’s an unfortunate limitation, but not a deal-breaker.

     **This is true.
 The code is not presently set up to load HITEMP/HITRAN data.
-This is a good suggestion and we plan to extend the model to allow LBL simulations in the future.**
+This is a good suggestion and we would like to extend the model to allow LBL simulations in the future.**

 6. It looks like the software hard-codes Plank mean absorption coefficients as (fourth-order?) polynomial fits?
 Same for WSGG.
 There is no discussion of why this was chosen, how the coefficients were determined, or a characterization of its accuracy.
 Do you observe any problematic behavior with the fourth order polynomials over temperatures from 300 to 3000 K?
 Are these interpolants or regression of data?